aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

    4. [ChartType.ScatterWithStraightLinesAndMarkers](https://reference.aspose.com/slides/nodejs-java/aspose.slides/charttype/#ScatterWithStraightLinesAndMarkers) - _Represents Scatter Chart connected by lines, with data markers._
    5. [ChartType.ScatterWithStraightLines](https://reference.aspose.com/slides/nodejs-java/aspose.slides/charttype/#ScatterWithStraightLines) - _Represents Scatter Chart connected by lines, without data markers._

-This Javascript code shows you how to create a scattered charts with a different series of markers:
+This JavaScript code shows you how to create a scattered charts with a different series of markers:

 ```javascript
 // Instantiates a presentation class that represents a PPTX file